mlange-42/yarner/guide/src/reverse-mode.md

 The [Comment extraction](./comment-extraction.md) feature does not work with reverse mode.
 As Yarner's special comments (`//-` by default) are not written to code files, they will be lost during reverse mode.

-This may my be fixed in a future version of Yarner.
+This may be fixed in a future version of Yarner.